nycu-caslab/AAML2025/_build/html/_sources/labs/lab_3.md

 #### Prerequisite

 - Python3 with numpy library installed
-- iverilog or ncverilog or vivado
+- `iverilog` or `ncverilog` or any simulator
-- nWave or Verdi or GTKWave
+- `nWave` or `Verdi` or `GTKWave` or anything that can read `.vcd` or `.fsdb`
 - Makefile

 #### Requirements

 You need to perform Matrix multiplication with one of dataflow stationary method with correct functional simulation in 4x4 Processing elements(PEs).
-That is this design can perform (4 * K) * (K * 4) 8-bit integer matrix multiplication.
+That is, this design can perform (4 * K) * (K * 4) 8-bit integer matrix multiplication.

-Your design should be written in the Verilog language.
+Your design should be written in the Verilog.
 There is no limitation in how you program your design.
-Your PEs shouldn’t more than 4x4, where a 2D systolic array architecture is recommended.
+Your PEs shouldn’t exceed 4x4, where a 2D systolic array architecture is recommended.
 An 8-bits input data, 32-bits accumulated data design.
 Please be careful with the bit-width problem.
 (1024 + 256 ∗ 2) KiBytes in total of global buffer size.